9 UFO Sightings No One Can Explain

 Socorro, New Mexico, 1964

 By the mid-1960s, UFOs were being investigated by the U.S. government through Project Blue Book, and space alien plots were common in movies and TV shows; The Outer Limits series started in 1963.
 When Socorro, New Mexico, police officer Lonnie Zamora heard a loud roaring sound and saw a flame in the sky, he abandoned the speeding car he’d been chasing to check it out.
 He found a round object in a canyon and saw two figures in white near it, but as he got closer, the object flew away.
 Investigators from Project Blue Book apparently believed Zamora wasn’t making up the story and weren’t able to come up with a clear explanation (despite the event’s proximity to the White Sands Missile Range).
 They classified the case as “unidentified.”
+It didn’t help matters that this sighting was relatively close to the infamous Area 51.
 Find out all the secrets about Area 51 the US government won’t tell you.

 A group of fighter pilots on a navigation flight saw seven objects shaped like disks or balloons hovering about 5,000 feet in the air over a field.
 As the jets approached, the objects flew off at what the air force pilots called astonishing speed, according to an article in the Finnish Defense Forces’ magazine, Ruotuväki.
 The incident is the only UFO encounter acknowledged by the country’s air force.